tvdboom/ATOM/docs_sources/api/models/ard.md

 Name of the metric to calculate.
 Choose from any of sklearn's [SCORERS](https://scikit-learn.org/stable/modules/model_evaluation.html#the-scoring-parameter-defining-model-evaluation-rules).
  If None, returns the final results for this model (ignores the `dataset` parameter).
 </blockquote>
-<strong>dataset: str, optional (default='test')</strong>
+<strong>dataset: str, optional (default="test")</strong>
 <blockquote>
 Data set on which to calculate the metric.
-Options are 'train' or 'test'.
+Options are "train" or "test".
 </blockquote>
 </tr>
 </table>